ceres-solver/ceres-solver/docs/source/nnls_solving.rst

    which break this finite difference heuristic, but they do not come up often in practice.

+.. member:: bool Solver::Options::update_state_every_iteration

+   Default: ``false``

+   If ``update_state_every_iteration`` is ``true``, then Ceres Solver will guarantee that at the end of every iteration and before any user :class:`IterationCallback` is called, the parameter blocks are updated to the current best solution found by the solver.
+Thus the IterationCallback can inspect the values of the parameter blocks for purposes of computation, visualization or termination.

+   If ``update_state_every_iteration`` is ``false`` then there is no such guarantee, and user provided :class:`IterationCallback` s should not expect to look at the parameter blocks and interpret their values.

 .. member:: vector<IterationCallback> Solver::Options::callbacks

    Callbacks that are executed at the end of each iteration of the :class:`Minimizer`.
 They are executed in the order that they are specified in this vector.

    By default, parameter blocks are updated only at the end of the optimization, i.e., when the :class:`Minimizer` terminates.
-This behavior is controlled by :member:`Solver::Options::update_state_every_iteration`.
-If the user wishes to have access to the updated parameter blocks when his/her callbacks are executed, then set :member:`Solver::Options::update_state_every_iteration` to true.
+This means that by default, if an :class:`IterationCallback` inspects the parameter blocks, they will not see them changing in the course of the optimization.

+   To tell Ceres to update the parameter blocks at the end of each iteration and before calling the user's callback, set :member:`Solver::Options::update_state_every_iteration` to ``true``.

    The solver does NOT take ownership of these pointers.

-.. member:: bool Solver::Options::update_state_every_iteration

-   Default: ``false``

-   If true, the user's parameter blocks are updated at the end of every Minimizer iteration, otherwise they are updated when the Minimizer terminates.
-This is useful if, for example, the user wishes to visualize the state of the optimization every iteration (in combination with an IterationCallback).

-   **Note**: If :member:`Solver::Options::evaluation_callback` is set, then the behaviour of this flag is slightly different in each case:

-   1. If :member:`Solver::Options::update_state_every_iteration` is
-      false, then the user's state is changed at every residual and/or jacobian evaluation.
-Any user provided IterationCallbacks should **not** inspect and depend on the user visible state while the solver is running, since they it have undefined contents.

-   2. If :member:`Solver::Options::update_state_every_iteration` is
-      false, then the user's state is changed at every residual and/or jacobian evaluation, BUT the solver will ensure that before the user provided `IterationCallbacks` are called, the user visible state will be updated to the current best point found by the solver.

-.. member:: bool Solver::Options::evaluation_callback

-   Default: ``NULL``

-   If non-``NULL``, gets notified when Ceres is about to evaluate the residuals and/or Jacobians.
-This enables sharing computation between residuals, which in some cases is important for efficient cost evaluation.
-See :class:`EvaluationCallback` for details.

-   **Note**: Evaluation callbacks are incompatible with inner iterations.

-   **Warning**: This interacts with :member:`Solver::Options::update_state_every_iteration`.
-See the documentation for that option for more details.

-   The solver does `not`  take ownership of the pointer.

 :class:`ParameterBlockOrdering`
 ===============================